Page updated 17 June 2026

 Article image description

-New Zealanders travelling in the Pacific should have comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+• Hospitals are likely to be under significant pressure due to the outbreak and New Zealanders travelling in the Pacific should take this into consideration and have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 Related news